 Apple cider vinegar’s smell doesn’t necessarily have the shower-clean scent, but once your hair dries, you won’t smell the vinegar at all.

 If you’re lucky enough to have a bulk store near you, you might be able to find it sans plastic by refilling your containers.
-EarthHero sells all kinds of zero-waste reusable containers.
 Otherwise, take a look at the many online bulk stores or try a general ethical online shop.

 Otherwise, make it yourself by fermenting your own apple cores and scraps.

-If this is your first time visiting, our approach to sustainable beauty is to look for zero waste shampoo and conditioner brands (and zero waste products in general) that are:
+If this is your first time visiting, our approach to ethical and sustainable beauty is to look for zero waste hair care brands that are:

 • Vegan: We make occasional exceptions for ethically sourced beeswax and honey.